 The New Political Parties-Federalists v.
 Democratic-Republicans- Section 1

-Democratic-Republican Party, originally (1792–98) Republican Party or Anti-federalists, was the first opposition political party in the United States.
+DEMOCRATIC-REPUBLICAN PARTY, originally (1792–98) REPUBLICAN PARTY or Anti-federalists, was one of the first political parties in the United States.
 Organized in 1792 as the Republican Party, its members held power nationally between 1801 and 1825.
 It is the ancestor of the present day Democratic Party.

 - During the two administrations of President George Washington (1789–97), many former Anti-Federalists—who had resisted adoption of the new federal Constitution (1787)—began to unite against a program focused on getting more money in the country by Alexander Hamilton, secretary of the treasury and creating a National Bank .

 Alien and Sedition Acts 1798-Section 2